espruino/BangleApps/apps/touchtimer/README.md

 # Touch Timer

 Quickly and easily create a timer with touch-only input.
-The time caan be easily set with a number pad.
+The time can be easily set with a number pad.

 ## How to